Questions About Lip/Tongue Tie? We Treat Infants & Toddlers Request Appointment

 The 4-Step Process for Minimally Invasive Pediatric Dentistry

-Minimally invasive dentistry aims to conserve healthy tooth structure by detecting, diagnosing, intercepting, and treating dental caries at the microscopic level.
-This intervention strategy employs individualized risk assessment and the early detection of cavities.
+Minimally invasive dentistry aims to conserve healthy tooth structure.
+We can detect, diagnose, and treat dental caries at the microscopic level.
+Our approach uses personalized risk assessments and focuses on early cavity detection.

-Treatment includes remineralizing teeth and conservative operative procedures that maintain tooth structure.
-In addition, prevention is a key component of minimally invasive dentistry.
-Focusing on less invasive procedures often means no pain, less anxiety, and lower costs.
+Treatment includes conservative procedures that maintain tooth structure.
+Prevention is also key.
+We focus on less invasive procedures, which often means no pain, less anxiety, and lower costs.

-Here’s a breakdown of our process to restore our patient’s teeth using minimally invasive techniques:
+Here’s a breakdown of our process to restore our patient’s teeth with gentle techniques:

 1. Early Detection and Diagnosis

-The main reason we want to see your child every six months for dental cleanings and examinations is to do what we can to prevent dental diseases.
+We want to see your child every six months to do what we can to prevent dental diseases.
 Even if we can’t prevent dental decay, we can at least catch early signs of infection.
+Dental cleanings and exams help us find and treat cavities.

-Early detection allows us to remove tooth decay in the earliest stages when it hasn’t progressed into the tooth’s dentin (the porous layer between the nerve and enamel).
-Once decay has reached the dentin, it’s just one step away from causing nerve damage.
+With early detection, we can remove tooth decay in the earliest stages when it hasn’t reached the tooth’s dentin.
+Dentin is the layer between the nerve and tooth enamel.
+Once the infection has reached this layer, it’s just one step away from nerve damage.

-Additionally, since the dentin is very porous, decay can quickly progress through this layer.
-Catching decay while still in the enamel allows us to fill the tooth quickly and painlessly.
+Also, since the dentin is porous, decay can quickly progress through this layer.
+When we catch decay while still in the enamel, we can fill the tooth quickly and painlessly.

 2. Risk Assessment

-Another reason why we want to see our patients regularly is to assess their risk for developing dental issues.
-At regular dental visits, we can find signs of dental cavities and evaluate the progress of their adult teeth.
-Recognizing issues like a baby tooth not coming out when it’s supposed to allow us to take less invasive action, such as early orthodontic care or wisdom teeth extractions.
+Another reason we want to see our patients regularly is to assess their risk of dental issues.
+At regular dental visits, we can find signs of cavities and evaluate the progress of their adult teeth.
+When we notice issues like a baby tooth not falling out at the right time, we can take a more gentle approach to fix it.
+We can provide early orthodontic care or wisdom teeth extractions if needed.

-Also, when we see our young patients for dental cleanings, we can evaluate the health of their gum tissue.
-Due to genetics, some children are more prone to gum disease than others.
-With regular teeth cleaning appointments, we can keep gum disease at bay and take action early if we see signs of it developing.
+Also, when we see our young patients for cleanings, we can evaluate the health of their gum tissue.
+Because of genetics, some children are more prone to gum disease than others.
+Regular teeth cleanings can keep gum disease at bay.
+It also helps us take action early if we see signs of gum infection.

 3. Tooth Remineralization

-The third step to minimally invasive dentistry is remineralization.
+The third step is remineralization.
 Do you ever see white spots on your child’s teeth?
-Often, this is a sign that the enamel is starting to demineralize, making that area of the tooth weaker and more susceptible to decay.
+Often, white spots are a sign that the tooth will demineralize.
+This process makes teeth weaker and at risk of decay.

-Demineralization can happen at any point in a child’s life, though you might notice it more when they have had traditional braces.
-For example, after removing the metal brackets, some children have demineralized white spots around where the brackets used to be.
+Demineralization can happen at any point in a child’s life.
+But you might notice it more when they have had traditional braces.
+For example, after dentists remove the metal brackets, some children have white spots around where the brackets used to be.

-Thankfully, at this point, the tooth has not started to decay.
-We can take action to restore the strength of the tooth and prevent a cavity.
-We can remineralize the tooth with a variety of products, including fluoride treatments after each cleaning which can be placed directly on demineralized areas.
+But at this point, the tooth has not decayed.
+We can restore the strength of the tooth and prevent a cavity.
+Our office can also provide fluoride treatments after we clean your child’s teeth and gums.
+These treatments strengthen the teeth and can help prevent infections.

 4. Minimally Invasive Restorative Procedures